 Charles and Annie Bartlett continued to live at 172 Commonwealth until about 1902, when they moved to an apartment at 366 Commonwealth.

-Dr. Bartlett and Dr. Werner also continued to maintain their dental offices there, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.
+Dr. Bartlett and Dr. Werner also continued to maintain their dental offices at 172 Commonwealth, Dr. Bartlett until about 1912 and Dr. Werner until about 1916.

 Henry Ehrlich died in February of 1926.
 Sally Ehrlich continued to live at 172 Commonwealth until about 1931.
-She also maintained a summer residence in Clifton, Massachusetts.
+She also maintained a home in Clifton, Massachusetts.

 By 1936, 172 Commonwealth was the home of Dr. Eugene Todhunter Vincent and his wife, Mabel Amanda (Short) Vincent.
 He was a physician and dentist, and also maintained his office there.
 They previously had lived in Cambridge and he had maintained his office at 93 Massachusetts Avenue.
 They continued to live (and he to maintain his office) at 172 Commonwealth in 1937, but separated at about that time and he moved to 231 Commonwealth.